ai2cm/fv3gfs-fortran/README.md

 make build
 ```
 This will make a `fv3gfs-environment:<compile>_<mpi>_<cuda>` image with the current
-version of the environment using the specified compiler, MPI library and CUDA version.
+version of the environment using the specified compiler and MPI library.
+Likewise,
-Likewise, a `fv3gfs-compiled:<compile>_<mpi>_<cuda>` image with the default compile
+a `fv3gfs-compiled:<compile>_<mpi>_<cuda>` image with the default compile  options
-options is created.
+is created.
 ```
 make build-serialize
 ```